jotavejv/Udacity-Neighborhood-Map-Project/README.md

 ## How to use

+1. Clone or dowload this project
+2. Open index.html file
-1. Clicked on one of the list in the navigation menu.
-Or clicked on any markers.
+3. Click on one of the list in the navigation menu.
+Or click on any markers.
-2. The infowindow and the location in the map will show.
+4. The infowindow and the location in the map will show.
-3. Filter places by type in the search field with their name.
+5. Filter places by type in the search field with their name.

 ## Requirements

-This app use Google Maps API key and Knockout.js
+This app use Google Maps API key, Knockout.js and Foursquare API

 ## Demo online